Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Experiments

 \subsubsection{Training Convergence}

 Figure~\ref{fig:opt_gap} reports the test optimality gap curves on all four systems.
+The more fine-grained analysis of the training dynamics for these benchmarks are provided in Appendix~\ref{sec:appendix_exp_results}.
 On the IEEE 57-bus, PEGASE 89-bus, and IEEE 118-bus systems, the physics-aware methods, including DC3, DeepLDE, and both FPL-OPF variants, converge stably and typically approach their final gaps within roughly the first 200 epochs.
-The more fine-grained analysis of the training dynamics for these three benchmarks are provided in Appendix~\ref{sec:appendix_exp_results}.
 The NESTA 189-bus case is substantially more challenging.
 Even so, FPL-OPF (K-Decoupling) continues to decrease the gap throughout training and reaches 1.48\% after 1000 epochs, outperforming FPL-OPF (NR) at 4.30\% and DeepLDE at 16.43\%.
 The numerical instability may be the reason behind the degraded performance of exact implicit differentiation methods like DeepLDE on this complex system.
 Specifically, the required Jacobian-inverse computation can become highly unstable when encountering ill-conditioned Jacobian matrices, which severely impairs the training dynamics \cite{bai2021stabilizing, gengTrainingImplicitModels2022}.
 In contrast, OPF-DNN remains highly unstable and exhibits large negative gaps caused by severe infeasibility, confirming the importance of embedding physical principles into the learning pipeline.